rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Meena holds a Bachelor's degree in Commerce from Shri Ram College of Commerce, University of Delhi.
 Before joining Samagra, she gained hands-on experience in the field of social impact and consulting and interned with The/ Nudge Foundation, mByom and Invest India.

-      A strong motivation to create impact at scale brings Meena to Samagra.
+A strong motivation to create impact at scale brought her to Samagra.
     image: /img/edited_img_4110.jpg
     linkedInProfile: 'https://www.linkedin.com/in/meena-priyadarsnee-k/'
     name: Meena Priyadarsnee K